-3. This Code is arranged as follows:
+- 3. This Code is arranged as follows:

-Part 1 Application of the Code of Conduct
+- Part 1 Application of the Code of Conduct

 - Part 2 General obligations

 - Part 3 Registering and declaring interests

 - Part 4 Sensitive interests

 - Part 5A Pecuniary interests

-- Part 5B Interests other than pecuniary interests
+- Part 5B Non-registerable interests.

 Part 1 - Application of the Code of Conduct